MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/STKProjectcostwithtemrequirements.md

-## Purchase orders with item requirements
+## Purchase orders for stocked items with item requirements

 To use this feature, the **item requirements** parameter in the **Project management & accounting parameters** must be set to **Yes**.